-Windows grep Tool for Searching Though a Files in Various Formats File Formats Supported by PowerGREP Like most grep tools, PowerGREP is primarily designed to work with plain text files.
+Like most grep tools, PowerGREP is primarily designed to work with plain text files.
 Unlike many grep tools, PowerGREP can convert many popular file formats into plain text for searching.
 The original software is not needed for any of these formats.
-E.g. you can search through Microsoft Word documents, even if you don't have Word or Office installed. - Plain text files.
-Such files include text documents, source code, HTML files, XML files, comma-delimited data files (CSV), SQL queries, etc. PowerGREP supports various text encodings (Windows code pages, ISO-8859, Unicode, ECBDIC, KOI8, etc.) and line break styles (DOS/Windows, UNIX/Linux, Mac).
+You can search through Microsoft Word documents, for example, even if you don’t have Word or Office installed.

 - Binary files.
 These files are not human-readable without the proper software.
 With PowerGREP, you can search through binary files for text or hexadecimal data.

-- Adobe Acrobat documents (.pdf files)
+- Adobe Acrobat documents (PDF files)

 - OpenOffice documents, spreadsheets, etc. (.odf and other files)